ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideWindows.md

 Once in the desktops categories, you can open the desktop that has been allocated to you by just clicking the monitor of the desktop or by clicking the downward arrow which will give you three options of "Open", "Add To Favorites" and "Restart".
 You can also choose to "Add To Favourites", which pins your desktop to the Favourites category.
 From here you can also click "open" (Refer to **_image 9_**).

 When either the monitor or open button has been clicked, you will get a pop up that asks "Open Citrix Workspace Launcher?"
-(Refer to **_image 10_**).
+(Refer to **_Image 10_**).
 Next, allow it to open the Launcher.

 ![Image 10 Open Citrix Workspace Launcher?](files/openlauncher.png "Image 10: Open Citrix Workspace Launcher?")

-Upon opening this, your desktop will begin to launch in another window (Refer to image **_image 11_** included).
+Upon opening this, your desktop will begin to launch in another window (Refer to image **_Image 11_** included).

 ![Image 11 Desktop Launching](files/Openingdesktop.PNG "Image 11: Desktop Launching")

-Once fully launched, your desktop should appear as it is in **_image 12_**.
+Once fully launched, your desktop should appear as it is in **_Image 12_**.

 ![Image 12 Fully Loaded Desktop](files/otherwindow.png "Image 12: FASTdesk ready for use")